 Tewkesbury Abbey has been at the centre of the town's history for centuries and continues to play an important spiritual and secular role today.Read more

-Believed to be one of the oldest of its type in the country, the Old Baptist Chapel started life in the 15th century.
-Then it was a three bay hall house, with a fire in the middle of the building and the family sleeping on one of the two balconies upstairs.
+This extraordinary building has a rich history of both domestic and religious use.
+It started life in the 15th century as a medieval hall house, with a fire in the middle of the building and the family sleeping on one of the two galleries upstairs.

-In 1623, the building is believed to have been given to the Baptists as a meeting place.
-The building was 'modernised' in the 18th century to make it more suitable for its use and a minister’s room was added along with a vaulted ceiling, tall windows and a baptistery.
+In 1623 it is believed that Baptists began meeting in the building, initially in secret, making it one of the oldest in existence.
+The building was 'modernised' in the 18th century to make it more suitable for its use as a place of worship.
+A pastor’s room was added along with a vaulted ceiling, tall glazed windows and a baptistery.

 Phone: 01684 297174

 Tewkesbury Abbey was bought from Henry VIII by the townsfolk for

 The number of Tewkesbury's buildings listed as being of special architectural or historical interest totals more than

 30 alleyways exist in Tewkesbury today - there were once